code-423n4/docs/roles/certified-contributors/lookouts.md

 ### **Minimum criteria**

-- Compete in at least 3 Code4rena contests;
+- Compete in at least 3 Code4rena audits;
 - Be a [Certified C4 contributor](/roles/certified-contributors) in good standing;
 - Find at least 1 high severity finding OR 3 medium severity findings OR score A on at least 3 QA or Gas reports;